Eftichios/Level-4-Individual-Project/timelog.md

 * *0.5 hour* Refining survey

+## Week 4

 ### 26 Oct 2020

 * *0.5 hour* Coming up with a plan for week 5.
 * *1 hour* Adding information in the Github wiki.
 * *1 hour* Creating new Facebook account and exploring different aspects of the game.

+### 27 Oct 2020

+* *0.5 hour* Trying to figure out why Facebook is not profiling the new account.
+* *1.5 hour* Setting up a simple web server to try to listen to browser requests.